-Most eukaryotes are diploid organisms, that is, they have two sets of each chromosome.
-Each allele of a gene occupies the same locus (position) in a pair of chromosomes called the homologous pair of chromosomes.
+Most eukaryotes are diploid organisms; they have two sets of each chromosome.
+Each gene allele occupies the same locus (position) in a pair of chromosomes called the homologous pair of chromosomes.

-They are called homologs because of their similar structure, and because they encode the same genes.
+They are called homologs because of their similar structure and encode the same genes.

-This is true for all chromosomes, except for the sex chromosomes in men since the Y chromosome is structurally different from the X chromosome and does not have the same genes as the X chromosome either.
+This is true for all chromosomes, except for the sex chromosomes in men, since the Y chromosome is structurally different from the X chromosome and does not have the same genes as the X chromosome.

 Therefore, males only carry a set of alleles for the genes located in the sex chromosomes.

 A change in the allele results in a different phenotypic expression of the gene product.
-The similarity or dissimilarity of these alleles determines the zygosity of that particular gene, that is, whether the gene is heterozygous or homozygous .
+The similarity or dissimilarity of these alleles determines the zygosity of that particular gene, whether the gene is heterozygous or homozygous.

 The concept of zygosity is based on the laws of the genetic inheritance of Gregor Mendel.

-When both loci of a gene, in homologous chromosomes, have identical alleles, the organism is said to be homozygous for that particular gene, and it can also be called homozygous for the gene in question.
+When both loci of a gene in homologous chromosomes have identical alleles, the organism is said to be homozygous for that particular gene.
+It can also be called homozygous for the gene in question.

 Pure-bred organisms are always homozygous for the desired traits.
-Also in genetic experiments, organisms with an unknown zygosity are crossed with organisms of the same species that are homozygous for that trait.
+Also, in genetic experiments, organisms with unknown zygosity are crossed with organisms of the same species that are homozygous for that trait.
 Such a deterministic crossing is called a cross-test.